 Be generous about giving credit to these qualities too.

 Even confident children will encounter negative experiences.
 When your child feels down, hear them out.
 Lend them your empathy, but do not dwell on it for too long.
 Ask how they think the situation can be resolved or addressed, and provide your input if needed.
 Once a plan has been agreed upon, praise your child for not giving up and keeping hopeful.

-The key factor in nurturing your child’s optimism is to instill hopefulness.
+The key factor in nurturing your child’s optimism is to instil hopefulness.

 Shower your child with encouragement, even when a task may seem out-of-reach for him or her.
 Provide them with guidance and comfort when they are struggling.

 Above all, always highlight your confidence for the situation to improve.

 You are your child’s biggest role-model.
 Your optimism will resonate through by practising what you preach.

 Contributed by Ms Michelle Chak, Psychologist at MindChamps Allied Care @ Serangoon Gardens.

 MindChamps Allied Care uses evidence-based practice, an integration of research evidence with clinical expertise and your child’s values and preference to achieve improved therapy outcomes.